Chapter 0:

 “What’s going on with you?”
 She asked, with her hands on her hips.

 The young high school boy, nearing graduation, began recounting his earlier days.
-Kana was a sweet and innocent girl who was always cheerful in the face of darkness.
-She’s changed significantly, for better or worse; he wasn’t sure.
+Kana was a sweet, innocent girl who remained cheerful in the face of darkness.
+She’s changed significantly, for better or worse.
+He wasn’t sure.

 Under the dim yellow light of the nearby wooden lamppost that flickered occasionally, Kaede took in her now bleached hair, recalling that it was once long, smooth, and black.
-He’s caught himself on multiple occasions trying to adjust her short acrylic nails, which she takes extra care of, most likely spending a fortune on them each time, as well as several small earrings that make her unique, and her more than cheery and flirtatious persona.
+He’s caught himself on multiple occasions trying to adjust her short acrylic nails, which she took extra care with, most likely spending a fortune on them each time, several small earrings that made her unique, and her more than cheery and flirtatious persona.
 She took great pride in her appearance, attracting the attention of all boys and girls alike to her stunning beauty.

 Some would say he’s lucky to have been childhood friends with a girl like her, but he preferred how she looked back then, and he didn’t see her that way.

-“Don’t tell me you’re chickening out on me.
+“Don’t tell me you’re getting cold feet.
 We’re nearly there.”
 She laughed, lightly punching her best friend’s arm.
 “Hopefully, we find some cool and creepy stuff.”

 “I’ll still never understand this fascination with you visiting remote or abandoned areas.”
-Kaede sighed inwardly, following close behind her as they roamed the streets.
+Kaede sighed, following close behind her as they roamed the streets.

 She hummed softly to herself before speaking briefly.
 “It’s the thrill of the hunt, duh.
 None of my friends dares to come out with me, except for you.”